Thursday, December 18, 2008

 killing two birds for no reason

-mikaydee: http://www.google.com/products?q=desk+chair
+mikaydee: http://www.google.com/products?q=desk+ch

 AB: everything looks so bland and corporate

-mikaydee: http://www.google.com/products?q=badass+desk+chair
+mikaydee: http://www.google.com/products?q=badass+d

 AB: AGGGGHHH!